avoid lahn jali and lahn khafi

 The primary distinction between Lahn Jali and Lahn Khafi lies in the degree of their effect on the recitation.
 Lahn Jali is the “major” mistake that changes the letter’s identity, while Lahn Khafi comprises the “minor” flaws that impact the beauty of Tajweed rules.
 Both are vital to identify and correct, albeit for different reasons.

 For a learner, recognizing Lahn Jali is often easier due to the noticeable shift in sound.
-Conversely, Lahn Khafi requires a subtler ear and a more advanced understanding of Tajweed rules as it deals with the application of rules rather than the core letter sounds themselves.
+Conversely, Lahn Khafi requires a subtler ear and more advanced skills.

 Conclusion: Lahn Jali and Lahn Khafi